You wont believe some of these different types of yoga and their benefits.

 - Shastra (scripture)

 - Dhyana (meditation)

-Is Jivamukti Yoga Right For You?
+Is Jivamukti The Right Type Of Yoga For You?

 Jivamukti is one of the most complete forms of yoga.
 It incorporates physical exercise (which is similar to Hatha and Vinyasa) with spirituality and lifestyle.
 Therefore, it is ideal for people looking for a complete lifestyle solution.
 People looking for a modern spirituality will also find Jivamukti yoga interesting.

-Benefits of Jivamukti Yoga
+Benefits of Jivamukti Yoga Style